Last-minute study strategies

 References and further reading

 Miller, G. A. (2003).
 The magical number seven, plus or minus two: Some limits on our capacity for processing information.
 In B. J. Baars, W. P. Banks, & J. B. Newman (Eds.), Essential sources in the scientific study of consciousness (pp. 357-372).
-Cambridge, MA: MIT Press.
+MIT Press.